atheurer/trafficgen/README.md

 trex-txrx.py | produces traffic only (no binary-search logic) using TRex  | README-trex-txrx.md
 trex-query.py | queries TRex for information about the requested ports |
 null-txrx.py | a faux traffic producer which is used to test the binary search logic of binary-search.py |
+launch-trex.sh | Configure and launch the TRex server |